avishek-sarkar/Mobile-Shop-Inventory-Management-System/README.md

 # Mobile Shop Inventory Management System

-A console-based mobile shop inventory management system written in C. It started as a first-year academic project and was later cleaned up to be more modular, readable, and reliable.
-In short: a classic C project with a few modern habits.
+A console-based mobile shop inventory management system written in C. It started as a first-year academic project and has been refined to be modular, readable, and reliable.
+The system manages mobile inventory, sales, income records, and low-stock alerts through a role-based console interface, making it a great resource for learning, practice, and everyday file-based data handling in C.

-## About Project

-This project manages mobile inventory, sales, income records, and low-stock alerts through a role-based console interface.
-It is designed for learning, practice, and everyday file-based data handling in C.

 ## Features